langjam/jam0003/fuzzlebut/idea.md

 ## '&'
 Random Floats between `popped[0]` and `popped[1]`.
 If both popped floats are zero, then `min=f64::MIN` and `max=f64::MAX`.

+## '['
+Rotate a list at the top of the stack to the left.

+## ']'
+Rotate a list at the top of the stack to the right.

+## '$'
+Changes an int to a char and vice versa.
+Throws an error if the int is an invalid char.

 ## Other, unmentioned characters
 Does nothing.
 Acts like a wire cross.